markfinger/python-react/README.md

 - `to_static_markup` *optional* — a boolean indicating that React's `renderToStaticMarkup` method should be used for the rendering.
 Defaults to `False`, which causes React's `renderToString` method to be used.
-- `watch_source` *optional* — a boolean indicating that the renderer should watch your source files and rebuild the component everytime it changes.
-Defaults to `True`, in development.
 - `json_encoder` *optional* — a class which is used to encode the JSON which is sent to the renderer.
 Defaults to `django.core.serializers.json.DjangoJSONEncoder`.